Araq/wxnim/README.md

 	nim cpp -r controlgallery.nim

-The output of the macro should look like this:
+The output of the macro should look like these images from Linux and Windows respectively:

 ![Linux](/screenshots/linux.png)